 The statistical universe was improperly defined─it tended to be biased in favor of higher income groups.
 Higher income groups tended to be Republican.

 In the 1936 election there was a strong relationship between income and party preference.
 Lower income groups tended to be Democratic.

 Classically trained statisticians define a bias as a persistent error in one direction.
 What does this mean?

-No matter who you sampled from the Literary Digest' statistical universe, there was a high probability a relatively affluent person would be selected.
+No matter who you sampled from The Literary Digest's statistical universe, there was a high probability a relatively affluent person would be selected.

-To repeat: the statistical universe selected was slanted towards middle and upper-class voters and excluded most lower-income voters.
+To repeat: the statistical universe selected was slanted towards middle and upper-income voters and excluded most lower-income voters.
 And, in reality, there were a great many low income voters in 1936.

 Nine million people were unemployed in 1936.

 Take-home message: With regard to economic status, The Literary Digest poll was far from being a representative cross-section of the population.
 Then, as now, voters are generally known to vote with their pocketbooks.